Doomsday Clock 2026: Scientists set new time

 “We at the Bulletin believe that because humans created these threats, we can reduce them,” Bronson said.
 “But doing so is not easy, nor has it ever been.
 And it requires serious work and global engagement at all levels of society.”

-Regarding what individuals can do, don’t underestimate the power of discussing these important issues with your peers, Bronson said, adding that public engagement can urge leaders to act.
+Regarding what individuals can do, don’t underestimate the power of discussing these important issues with your peers, Bulletin scientists said.
+Sparking conversations can help combat misinformation, and public engagement can urge leaders to act.

+“Without facts, you can’t have truth.
+Without truth, you can’t have trust,” Maria Ressa, cofounder and CEO of Rappler, a Filipino news outlet, said in the Bulletin news briefing.
+“Without these three, we have no shared reality.
+We can’t have journalism.
+We can’t have democracy.
+The radical collaboration this moment demands becomes impossible.
+Think of shared facts as the operating system of collective action.”

 Other personal actions can also make a difference.
 To potentially help mitigate the climate crisis, for one, consider whether there are small changes you can make in your daily life, such as how often you walk versus drive and how you heat your home.